markus-k/pipfile-util/README.md

   toml: 0.10.2
 ```

-The output from `pipfile-diff` can also be easily used to create commit messages:
+The output from `pipfile-util diff` can also be easily used to create commit messages:

 ```
 # lock your Pipfile to install updates
 pipenv lock
 git add Pipfile.lock
-# create a commit, with the output from pipfile-diff as a template
+# create a commit, with the output from pipfile-util as a template
-git commit -t <(pipfile-diff)
+git commit -t <(pipfile-util diff)
 ```

 ## Installation

 ### From source

-To install `pipfile-diff` from source, clone the repository and run
+To install `pipfile-util` from source, clone the repository and run

 ```
 cargo install --path .